-Studio Saha is an architectural and interiors firm based in the San Francisco Bay Area in Oakland, California, with satellite offices in Los Angeles, California and Tucson, Arizona.
+Studio Saha is an architectural and interiors firm based in the San Francisco Bay Area in Oakland, California.

 We create sophisticated buildings, interiors, and outdoor spaces that are tailored to our clients’ individual taste and requirements.
 Our project types are single family residential (new and renovations), multi- family residential renovations (including co-living homes), commercial renovations, and hospitality renovations.